CCOSA LEGISLATIVE GOALS 2020-21

 CCOSA supports legislative efforts that enable public schools to continue providing relevant, individualized, and well-rounded academic offerings to students from pre-kindergarten through post-secondary education.

-CCOSA seeks a commitment from the Oklahoma Legislature to establish a long-term funding plan for public schools in Oklahoma that will enable districts to provide a pay raise for teachers and support staff and to provide operational money sufficient for successful implementation of other state-mandated initiatives.
+CCOSA seeks a commitment from the Oklahoma Legislature to establish a long-term and sustainable funding plan for public schools in Oklahoma that will enable districts to provide competitive pay for teachers and support staff and to provide operational money sufficient for successfully implementing other state-mandated initiatives as well as meeting the academic and social/ emotional needs of students.
+In addition, CCOSA supports funding to provide equitable access for connectivity and devices that enable innovative digital learning.

-CCOSA seeks a financial commitment from the Oklahoma Legislature to recruit and retain high quality teachers by ensuring educators continue to have access to state-provided health insurance coverage, a defined benefit at retirement that allows for retired educators to work without penalty for Oklahoma public schools, and by increasing teacher pay to outpace states in our region.
+CCOSA seeks a financial commitment from the Oklahoma Legislature to recruit and retain high quality teachers by ensuring educators continue to have access to state-provided health insurance coverage, committing to a defined benefit at retirement that allows for retired educators to work without penalty for Oklahoma public schools, and providing sustainable teacher pay that keeps Oklahoma at or above the regional average.

 CCOSA supports efforts to stop the legislature’s continual erosion of local tax revenues that support school districts.

-CCOSA supports accountability measures that include multiple research-based indicators of student growth and opposes the use of a single, summative indicator to measure school effectiveness.
-Additionally, CCOSA believes accountability measures should be uniformly applied to any school in Oklahoma receiving financial support from the state.
+CCOSA supports the continued development and implementation of accountability measures that are research-based multi-criteria indicators of student growth.
+Additionally, CCOSA believes in the uniform application of accountability measures and standards to any Oklahoma school receiving financial support from the state.

 CCOSA supports efforts which allow local boards of education to issue the final determination in all matters of high stakes decisions, including but not limited to third grade retention, graduation requirements, and employment matters.